InformaticsMatters/squonk/openshift/templates/README.md

 -   In `Manage -> Users` create sample users e.g. `user1` and assign a
     password in the `Credentials` tab and make sure the password is _not_ `Temporary`.

+### Identity providers

+To allow end users to login using LinkedIn as an identity provider add LinkedIn as an identity provider for the realm.
+You need to create a LinkedIn OAuth app from here: https://www.linkedin.com/developer/apps

+To allow end users to login using GitHub as an identity provider add GitHub as an identity provider for the realm.
+You need to create a GitHub OAuth app from here: https://github.com/settings/developers

+### Email settings

+Go to the email tab of the Keycloak realm and enter the details of your SMTP server.

 #### Keycloak TLS certificate